There are many ways to approach Web typography in order to create effective and expressive results. Let’s take a closer look at some

 All typographic decisions function within the scope of the problem at hand.
 Different sites will have various needs.
 There isn’t always one answer for each problem.
 It requires careful consideration of the strengths and weaknesses that each solution poses to the various areas that web typography effects.

-While typeface selection for headlines is a common issue that comes up in web design, using type on the Web involves more than font selection.
+Typography For Headlines is a collection of links and screenshots of over 100 headlines around the Web, each approaching this issue in a unique and creative way.
+A screenshot from Christian Watson's gallery While typeface selection for headlines is a common issue that comes up in web design, using type on the Web involves more than font selection.
 A systematic approach can be brought to many other facets as well.
-We'll move on to look at this in regards to information hierarchy next.
+We'll move on to look at this in regards to information hierarchy next.## 2\.
+Utilize Information Hierarchy

 There is more than one way to **define precedence** through the use of typography.
 First of all, the type size, color, weight, case, and whether the type is set normal or in italics will give the font greater or smaller importance.
 We also can't ignore where the type is placed within our website layout.

-Mark Boulton has a great 5 part series on Typography called Five simple steps to better typography9.
+Mark Boulton has a great 5 part series on Typography called Five Simple Steps To Better Typography.
 In the 5th part of this series, he discusses weight.
 He gives a historical perspective on how weight works with typeface in creating a hierarchical order.
 The article explains what text types users expect for different parts of a page.
 Below is a diagram of how one would hierarchically select type style based on historical perspective.
 Click on the image below to read Mark's description of it.
+Typographfigure For Headlines.

 Even though those fonts are much bigger than the type set in the main body we are not confused about their function.
 They function as advertisements.
 We try to block them out as we read the article.
 Since the sidebar is eye-catching but passive, we experience no problems reading the article although we are subconsciously aware of the presence of the sidebar.